phillipadsmith/2014.phillipadsmith.com/_posts/2016-07-12-coming-to-a-canada-near-you-bbc-nytimes-and-more.md

 These questions about the Canadian audience -- the challenges and opportunities of serving an audience of this size, _and_ being successful as a publisher -- are going to be at the centre of the [Connect Toronto event](http://connect.hackshackers.com/event/toronto/) this September.

-To get fresh perspectives, we've asked people spearheading NYT Global to come and share their perspectives, and we'll be reaching out to the BBC and Guardian in the coming weeks.
+To get fresh perspectives, we've asked people spearheading NYT Global to come and share their learnings, and we'll be reaching out to the BBC and Guardian in the coming weeks.

 [Connect Toronto](http://connect.hackshackers.com/event/toronto/), September 23 & 24 at the Centre for Social Innovation, is shaping up to be a landmark conversation about the future of Canada's media ecosystem. **Don't miss it.**